Optimizing your creative assets for Google App campaigns (UAC)

 This means that you can have 3 creative assets that perform very well yet have one indicated as Best, one as Good and the last one as Low.
 So as long as you have not reached the 20 videos limit, be careful about discarding the Low assets.

-However you can get some post-installs insights for the events you’re tracking for each creative.
+You should also look at post-installs insights for the events you’re tracking for each creative.
 For this, you have to add columns for conversion data in your ad assets report, and then segment > conversions > conversion action.

-Using YouTube Analytics to optimize UAC
+Using YouTube Analytics to optimize App campaigns

 Despite the fact that you can not get “advanced” insights for each video anymore, one additional source of information you can leverage is YouTube analytics.

-The new videos that you add to your Universal App Campaigns are YouTube videos.
+The new videos that you add to your Universal App campaigns are YouTube videos.
 If you upload them as unlisted videos (which we recommend) then you can analyze different engagement metrics for each ad.